3 Easy Ways to Eat Mochi Rice Cake Deliciously

-- Place steamed Mochi cakes on a large plate and coat with plenty of Kinako powder
+- Place steamed Mochi cakes on a large plate and coat with plenty of Kinako powder.

-- Sprinkle some sugar and a pinch of salt
+- Sprinkle some sugar and a pinch of salt.

-- Ready to eat!
+- Now it’s ready to eat!

 Isobe Maki Mochi (磯部巻き餅)

-Lastly, Isobe Maki Mochi.
-In its name, “Isobe Maki (磯部巻き)” refers to the dish wrapped up in a dry sheet of Nori (laver) seaweed.
-Therefore, Isobe Maki Mochi is a dish consisting of a Mochi rice cake wrapped in a dry sheet of Nori.
-As you can guess by now, it is very easy to make Isobe Maki Mochi.
+Therefore, Isobe Maki Mochi is a dish (snack) consisting of a Mochi rice cake wrapped in a dry sheet of Nori.

-- Drizzle some soy sauce on a steamed Mochi rice cake
+- Drizzle some soy sauce on a steamed Mochi rice cake.

 - Enjoy Isobe Maki Mochi!